James Vince

-James Michael Vince (born 14 March 1991) is an English cricketer who is the captain for Hampshire County Cricket Club and plays for the England cricket team.
+James Michael Vince (born 14 March 1991) is an English cricketer who plays for Hampshire County Cricket Club in T20 cricket and plays for the England cricket team.

+He captained Hampshire in all formats until he declared his retirement from red ball cricket in 2025.
 Vince was part of the England squad that won the 2019 Cricket World Cup.
-He is a right-handed middle-order batsman who is also a right-arm medium pace bowler.
+He is a right-handed middle-order batter who is also a right-arm medium pace bowler.
 He made his international debut for England in May 2015.

 Early life and domestic career

-Vince was educated at Warminster School in Wiltshire, where he was a student from 2001 to 2007, before leaving to pursue a career as a professional cricketer.
-He was also a talented footballer who played for Reading Academy for three years before playing for Trowbridge Town F.C. at 16.
+Vince was educated at Warminster School in Wiltshire from 2001 to 2007.
+While at school, he played football for Reading Academy for three years and from the age of sixteen played for Trowbridge Town F.C.
+On leaving school, he pursued a career as a professional cricketer.

-A graduate from Hampshire's cricket academy, Vince signed a one-year deal with the club at the start of 2009.
+After graduating from Hampshire's cricket academy, Vince signed a one-year deal with the club at the start of 2009.
 He made his Championship debut on 11 June 2009 against Nottinghamshire County Cricket Club.
-His batting performances earned him a call up to the England U-19 side for their Test series against Bangladesh.
+His batting performances earned him a call-up to the England under-19 side for a Test match series against Bangladesh.

-According to Duncan Fletcher, who acted as a consult for Hampshire and was the former coach of the England team, Vince is reminiscent of former England batsman Michael Vaughan.
+According to Duncan Fletcher, who acted as a consultant for Hampshire and was the former coach of the England team, Vince is reminiscent of former England batsman Michael Vaughan.

-Following the retirement of John Crawley during the 2009 season, Vince has been a regular for Hampshire in all forms of the game.
+Following the retirement of John Crawley during the 2009 season, Vince was a regular for Hampshire in all forms of the game.
 He was a member of Hampshire's 2010 Friends Provident t20 winning team which defeated Somerset.
 Vince scored his maiden first-class century in a county championship against Yorkshire, scoring 180 runs in a 278 run stand with James Adams, which is the county's 4th highest partnership in first-class cricket.

+He announced his retirement from red ball cricket in 2025.

+Vince relocated to Dubai after attacks on his family home in the summer of 2024.